-Managing Remote Mounts
+Managing Remote Mounts for VM Masking Engines

-This section describes how you can mount a NFS/CIFS location inside the Masking Engine and use it in a masking job.
+This section describes how you can mount an NFS/CIFS location inside the Masking Engine and use it in a masking job for Virtual Machine Masking Engines.
+For information on file mounts for Containerized Masking, please refer to Managing Remote Mounts for Containerized Masking.